bbauska/W3Cx-5of5/README.md

 ![](./images/image380.png){width="5.0in"
 height="2.3269225721784776in"}

 You can also use a third argument, that is the array itself.
-Let\'s call it "**arr**" and usually, we use the array to display the length of the array or maybe do operations on the array: remove the current element or do something like that. "from an array of\" And now you can see that it
+Let&apos;s call it "**arr**" and usually, we use the array to display the length of the array or maybe do operations on the array: remove the current element or do something like that. "from an array of&quot; And now you can see that it
 displays: Monday is at index 0 from an array of 3 elements!
 "3", we took it from the third argument, and we use the length property from it.
 This is what we can do with the "forEach" iterator, very practical, very